98anjana/AWS-Wordpress-/Deploy Wordpress on AWS/README.md

 # Conclusion
-In this project, we've successfully deployed WordPress on an AWS EC2 instance.
-We configured essential components like Apache, MySQL, and PHP, and set up an Elastic IP for stable access.
+In this project, I've successfully deployed WordPress on an AWS EC2 instance.
+I configured essential components like Apache, MySQL, and PHP, and set up an Elastic IP for stable access.

 To enhance your site further, you can add a custom domain to make your URL more professional and memorable.
 Additionally, you have the option to customize your WordPress site with themes and plugins to fit your specific needs and design preferences.

-With these steps, you'll have a robust and customizable WordPress site ready for your audience.
+With these steps, you'll have a customizable WordPress site ready for your audience.